 This holds true for students who are already interested in traditional STEM subjects and can discover new applications of their favorite subjects through a STEAM approach.

 While incorporating STEAM into your curriculum is exciting, it’s important to begin in small, deliberate, and effective ways.
 Here are two ways to do this.

 Use the Right Curriculum

-Using the right curriculum is one of the most important steps you can take to align STEAM to your lessons.
-If you plan on making your own lessons, try to challenge your students to use the soft skills STEAM offers, while incorporating elements of the arts that amplify their math, science, or engineering learning.
+Using the right curriculum is one of the most important steps you can take to align STEAM with your lessons.
+If you plan on making your own lessons, try to challenge your students to use the soft skills STEAM offers while incorporating elements of the arts that amplify their math, science, or engineering learning.

 If you plan on using a STEAM curriculum, educators need to heavily vet products from EdTech vendors.
 Some STEAM vendors stamp their products with “STEAM” when they don’t vary much from STEM.
 To truly get all the benefits from STEAM, make sure you’ve looked at past student examples from vendors and lesson plans offered, and picture what it would look like for your classroom, school, or district.

 Need inspiration for STEAM lessons?
 Check out SAM Lab’s STEAM lessons that accompany our STEAM kits for the classroom.

 The last piece of the puzzle for implementing STEAM is making sure not to force the “A” in STEAM.
 The arts are an integral part of a child’s education, but when applied in STEAM, the arts should amplify, not distract or take away from, the original core concepts being taught in math, science, and technology.